yoDon/OrleansClientSample/README.md

 # Aspire Orleans Client-Silo Example

-This example shows and Orleans client and silo running in separate processes, configured for hosting and deployment using .NET Aspire.
+This example shows and Orleans client and silo running in separate processes, configured for hosting and deployment using .NET Aspire and Aspirate (aspir8).

 There are three App projects in this solution: